Grimsley High School: Facilities

 The Westover Terrace GHS campus, which opened in 1929, is unusual in that it is made up of multiple buildings (a conscious decision of the school board in the late 1920s), rather than just one all-encompassing building.
 The Main Building, Old Science Building, and Cafeteria Building—three of six originally proposed structures—were built in 1929.
 The cost of living had risen so much in the late 1920s that the other three could not be built at that time; the onset of the Great Depression—soon after the new campus opened—further delayed expansion of the campus.

-As of 2015, Grimsley's campus has 11 separate buildings, consisting of the Main building (1929), which has offices and classrooms on the first floor, classrooms on the second and third floors.
+As of 2015, Grimsley's campus has 11 separate buildings, consisting of the Main building (1929), which has offices, classrooms, and the Chance-Cousins Auditorium on the first floor, as well as classrooms on the second and third floors.
 The Old Science Building (1929) has two stories of classrooms.
 Immediately behind it is the one-story New Science building (1975).
 There is a two-story Home Economics Building (1956).
 The one-story Library Building (1967/expanded 2003) has two classrooms as well as the GHS library.
 The Old Cafeteria Building (1929) has classrooms on the first and second floor currently.
 Before 2014, the cafeteria building housed the school lunchroom.

 The two-story Herbert R. Hazelman Music Building (1956, named 2004) contains the band, orchestra, and choir rooms, plus numerous practice rooms and two classrooms.
 The Vocational Building (1942) has two stories of classrooms.
 The school's auditorium was named after composer John Barnes Chance for his service to the school district.
 He dedicated his piece, Incantation and Dance, to the school.

 Plans were complete in 2011 for a new Cafeteria Building (authorized by a bond vote in 2008), to be constructed behind and between the Home Economics and New Science buildings.
 The New Cafeteria building was complete by the beginning of the 2013–2014 school year.
 In recognition of their unending service, the new Grimsley cafeteria was dedicated as the Byrd-Bradley Cafeteria Building in honor of Peter Byrd and Harry Bradley.
 Byrd was a 1974 graduate of Grimsley and Bradley was a 1977 Grimsley graduate.